felixlinker/tamarin-workshop/ex1/README.md

 The protocol above assumes that Alice and Bob have access to authentic public keys.
 Start by implementing the rule `Ltk`, which should model a participant generating a fresh public-private key pair.

-You can use the hints below if you get stuck.
+You can use the hints below if you get stuck, but we encourage to first try solving the entire exercise before using hints.
+The hints often propose *one* way to solve the exercise, but in general, there is no right or wrong way to model a protocol!
+You can also talk to your peers, which is usually much more insightful than using hints!

 <details>
   <summary>How do I model key generation?</summary>